 The Cabela’s West Wind 6-Person Dome Tent is still one of the best family camping tents available in 2019.
 It balances a very usable design with an excellent price-to-value ratio.

-We first tested the West Wind Dome Tent back in 2017 when Cabela’s sent us a 6-person review unit to test out.
+We first tested the West Wind Dome Tent a couple years ago when Cabela’s sent us a 6-person review unit to test out.
 The first time we set it up, we were expecting just another family-sized dome tent.
 We were mistaken — it’s an excellent overall tent, and because it hits all the core features we expect out of a great family tent, it also kicked off our 21 Best Family Camping Tents gear guide.
+It’s been a winner for Cabela’s.
 Here is what we learned: